ninjafella/discord-API-limits/README.md

 # discord_limits

-### This is a small library that allows you to easily make requests API requests to Discord without having to worry about ratelimits.
+### A simple library to asynchronously make API requests to Discord without having to worry about ratelimits.

 <br>